 The Mansion is currently undergoing a once-in-a generation restoration.
-Phase I of this project totaled nearly $320,000 and has been completed.
+Phase I of this project totaled over $340,000 and has been completed.
 During April and May of 2021, the 33-year-old roof with red cedar shingles and copper flashing and rain collection system were replaced.
 Also completed was the major repair of the balconied porch and back ground level porch with standing seam copper roof and rain collection system.
-The Mansion’s eaves and corbels were painted and detailed during the summer.
+The Mansion’s eaves and corbels were painted and detailed during the summer and the Spring House masonry roof repaired.
+The front grand entrance porch and staircase was repaired and painted in the spring of 2022.
 Meanwhile, fundraising for this phase has gone well thanks to the generosity of private donors and grant funding.
-Private gifts have provided $196,450.
-An additional $176,000 through grant funding includes $100,000 from the Pennsylvania Historical and Museum Commission’s (PHMC) Keystone Historic Preservation Grant; $50,000 from the Hamer Foundation; $20,000 from the Palmer Foundation and $6,000 from the Happy Valley Adventure Bureau.
+Private gifts have provided $196,450 toward Phase I. An additional $176,000 through grant funding includes $100,000 from the Pennsylvania Historical and Museum Commission’s (PHMC) Keystone Historic Preservation Grant; $50,000 from the Hamer Foundation; $20,000 from the Palmer Foundation and $6,000 from the Happy Valley Adventure Bureau.
 With sharp increases in construction materials and supplies over the last two years, this funding was critical.

-Learn more about this exciting project by clicking on the tabs below:
+Learn more about this restoration by clicking on the tabs below:

 The Centre Furnace Mansion dates to about 1830 when the simple log home of Centre Furnace ironmaster Col. John Patton was replaced by a five-bay Georgian mansion.
 Moses and Mary Irvin Thompson moved into the home in 1842 and added an ell in 1846.
 The Thompsons continued to update the Mansion by adding Victorian features in the 1860s including a two-story covered porch added to the ell.